top of page

 Blue and Silver

-The official colors of Hermanas Unidas are Blue and Silver and are depicted in everything from the HaU banner to paraphernalia such as sweaters and t-shirts.
-The founding mothers chose blue because it is one half of UC Berkeley's school colors.
-And they chose silver because Amelia Solorzano, one of HaU's founding mother's, really liked the color and the rest of the girls were inspired by her silver go go boots.
+The official colors of Hermanas Unidas are blue and silver and are depicted in everything from the HaU banner to paraphernalia.
+The founding mothers chose blue because it is one of UC Berkeley's school colors.
+Silver was chosen because of Amelia Solorzano, one of HaU's founding mother's, who often wore silver go-go boots.

 Chant & Hand Sign